fchikwekwe/Aurora/README.md

 ## Built With
 This project was built with the help of:
-* [Shape Detection API](https://wicg.github.io/shape-detection-api/) - This API provides face detector for live video and images.
-In addition, it can detect bar codes and words.
+* [Face-API.js](https://github.com/justadudewhohacks/face-api.js?files=1) - This API provides comprehensive face detection for live video.

 ## Installing & Starting
 You will need [Node.js](https://nodejs.org) to install and run scripts.<br>